 To copy an existing project:

-- Select the project you want to copy in the project panel in Forum Admin.
+- Next select the project you want to copy

-- Input a project title and provide an optional project description, which can be repurposed for your collection description when you set up a destination for publishing.
-Select Create.
-Your new project will appear in the project panel.
+- Input a project title and provide an optional project description, which can be re-purposed for your collection description when you set up a destination for publishing.
+Select Finish.
+Your new project will appear

-- Navigate through the Fields, Cataloging Forms, Targets, and Project Users from the Overview tab to edit any details for your new project.
+- Navigate through Project Settings to edit any details for your new project.

-- Select the project you want to rename in the project panel.
+- Select the project you want to rename and select Project Settings

-- Suppress all items published to targets.
+- First, suppress all items published to targets.
 If you want to delete a project that has been published to Omeka, exposed as OAI, or harvested for DPLA, additional steps are required.
-Please contact email@example.com to learn more.
+Please contact Forum Support to learn more.

 - Select the project you want to delete in the project panel.